jota009/holbertonschool-higher_level_programming/README.md

-Holberton School – Higher Level Programming 💻🐍
+# Holberton School – Higher Level Programming 💻🐍

 This repository contains my solutions to the Higher Level Programming projects at Holberton School, using Python 3.
-These projects reinforce foundational concepts in programming, from basic syntax up through object-oriented design, testing, and modular architecture.
+These projects reinforce foundational concepts in programming—from basic syntax up through object-oriented design, testing, data structures, serialization, and modular architecture.

+---

-🗂️ Projects
+## 🗂️ Projects

+---

 ### 📘 `python-hello_world`
 My introduction to Python programming.
 I learned:
 - ✨ Writing and running Python scripts with `#!/usr/bin/python3`
 - 🖨️ Printing strings, integers, and floats without casting
 - 🎨 String formatting using `.format()` and f-strings
 - 🔪 String slicing, concatenation, and repetition
 - 📏 Setting file permissions and following PEP8 with `pycodestyle`

+---

 ### 📗 `python-if_else_loops_functions`
 Deep dive into conditionals, loops, and functions: